jeyansaran620/Redux-React-Would-you-rather/README.md

    In this site the users can choose between the existing accounts and start polling.
    They can poll the questions previously asked by the users and they can also ask a new poll.
-   In the poll there asre two option with which we can vote for on eof them.
+   In the poll there asre two option with which we can vote for one of them.

 Architechture: